otabuzzman/otabuzzman.com/content/posts/tornado-java-1/index.md

 }
 ```

 That said I started out with my original sequential implementation and copied the respective nested class into a new one.
-Then I moved the code from the `main` method into a static method and named it `kernel`.
-This method is subject to parallelization by TornadoVM.
+Then I moved the code from the `main` method into a new static method and named it `k3rnel`.
+The name of the method could be anything, but _kernel_ is an established name for a program designed to run in parallel on accelerators.
+This static method is subject to parallelization by TornadoVM.
 It is actually the code in the body of the nested for-loops it contains.
 The `@Parallel` annotations cause TornadoVM to compile the body into a kernel and run that kernel on an accelerator.

-The signature of `kernel` foresees two buffers for the source and result images.
+The signature of `k3rnel` foresees two buffers for the texture and mapping images.
 The [buffer type](https://tornadovm.readthedocs.io/en/latest/programming.html#data-representation) `IntArray` is one of several from the TornadoVM API that can be copied between host and accelerator.

-The new code in `main` is responsible for buffer allocation and transfers and eventually runs `kernel` on the accelerator.
+The new code in `main` is responsible for buffer allocation and transfers and eventually runs `k3rnel` on the accelerator.
 This is the minimum code required to make TornadoVM run a piece of Java code on an accelerator.
 Time to check if the compilation works and maybe even runs successfully.
 The latter requires a TornadoVM installation and I have postponed it for now.

-The former required some adjustments to my Maven setup as the first runs of `mvn compile` pointed out.
+The former required some adjustments to my Maven setup as a run of `mvn compile` pointed out.
 First I had to update my `pom.xml` to use Java 21 for compilation (set properties `maven.compiler.source` and `maven.compiler.target` to 21).

-Another requirement for TornadoVM is to enable the preview feature of the JDK (set `<enablePreview>` to `true` for Maven compiler plugin).
+Another requirement for TornadoVM is to enable the preview feature of the JDK (set `<enablePreview>` to `true` for the Maven compiler plugin).

 Finally, I had to add a repository and dependencies to point to the actual API, i.e. the Jars.
 The TornadoVM website provides up to date [sniplets](https://tornadovm.readthedocs.io/en/latest/installation.html#tornadovm-maven-projects) for copy and paste.
 That's what it took to make Maven happy.